Blogger Outreach

 Here are a few ideas on what you can do:

 • Start networking to build connections — Building meaningful connections with other bloggers almost guarantees they’ll want to feature you in their blogs.
-So, try attending live events or engaging with bloggers on social media.
+Try attending live events or engaging with bloggers on social media.
 Leave valuable comments on their posts, start conversations in the DMs, and ask for a feature when you feel like the time is right.

 • Send your pitch to lower-profile blogs — If you’ve had no luck getting featured on high-authority blogs, try to get published on lesser-known blogs first.
 That way, you’ll build your authority and increase your chances of getting published in the future.